Increase your return on investment with tailormade marketing strategies.

 What’s Really Behind Flat Design?

-I’m sure, in the last couple months, you have heard about the new “Flat Design” – the revolutionary change in website design.
+I’m sure, in the last couple months, you have heard about the new “Flat Design” – the revolutionary change in website design and development.
 It’s simpler.
 It’s cleaner.
 It’s to the point.
 A good example of this is the new icon design collection for Mac OSX.
 The safari icon is now stripped of all its details, embracing two dimensional features while still maintaining its style and form.
 But what has caused this trending change in design?
 And, more importantly, how will it affect us?

 Coming from an era of Skeuomorphism, attempting to digitally replicate real world objects on a screen, we have been so focused on making sure light hits an object perfectly or having a shadow angled just right to ensure that it looks three dimensional and realistic.
 This began years ago to encourage the adoption of the Internet.
 Designers were taught to make every button, link or object look as real as possible in order to properly navigate a viewer through the site content.